 - Minimum distances between seats –In order to allow a larger number of visitors to visit the Staatsoper Unter den Linden than previously, the seating plan for performances from 3 October, 2020 onwards has been changed in agreement with the Senate Department for Culture and Europe so that there is a minimum distance of 1 meter between the individual seats.
 We will ensure that the necessary minimum distances are maintained by blocking the corresponding seats.

-- Mouth-and-nose-protection – Inside of the opera house it is mandatory to wear a face mask to cover your mouth and nose.
-As of 3 October, the obligation to wear a mouth-nose cover also applies to your seat.
+- Obligation to wear a mask – Inside of the opera house it is mandatory to wear at least a medical face mask.
+The obligation to wear a medical face mask also applies to your seat.

-If the wearing of a mouth-and-nose-protection is not possible due to health restrictions (e.g. asthma, severe lung diseases, etc.), a medical certificate must be carried along.
-In this case we point out the increased risk of infection for you and ask you to contact our telephone card service.
+If the wearing of a medical face mask is not possible due to health restrictions (e.g. asthma, severe lung diseases, etc.), a medical certificate must be carried along.
+In this case we point out the increased risk of infection for you.

 - Adhere to general hygiene rules – Be considerate of other visitors as well as our staff by following the sneeze and cough etiquette, keep a sufficient distance to other people around you (at least 1.50 meters with the exception of the safety distance of 1 meter between seats in the appropriately furnished performances) and, of course, wash your hands regularly.
 The sanitary facilities on all levels of the opera house are open.
 Furthermore, you can find disinfectant dispensers in the entrance areas of the opera house.